• About

 herzlcamp.org

 Our camp is nestled in 120 wooded acres on the shores of Devils Lake in Webster, Wisc. — just two hours from the Twin Cities.
-Since 1946, Herzl Camp has been the place for Twin Cities kids to go for summers full of ruach (spirit) Shabbat and friendship.
-We are a pluralistic Jewish community where young people become self-reliant, create lasting Jewish friendships, and develop commitment and love for Judaism and Israel.
+Since 1946, Herzl Camp has been the place for Twin Cities kids to go for summers full of ruach (spirit), Shabbat and friendship.
+We are a pluralistic Jewish community where young people become self-reliant, create lasting Jewish friendships and develop commitment and love for Judaism and Israel.
 Activities include sports (basketball, tennis, Ultimate Frisbee and more), swimming, boating, rock climbing, drama, dance, Israeli culture, arts and crafts, gardening, yoga, guitar and wilderness skills.
 Counselors are selected for their skill, maturity, knowledge and natural connection with children.
 Most are Herzl alumni.
 Staff to camper ratio is 1:3.
-Program length varies by age from one to six weeks, for campers entering grades three through 11.
+Program length varies by age from one to six weeks, for campers entering Grades 3 through 11.
 ACA accredited.

 Jewish Family and Children’s Service of Minneapolis (JFCS) — Jewish Camp Scholarships